Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for valuable comments that significantly improved the paper.
 SM would like to thank P. Pavaskar and SQ Zhao for the helpful discussions.
 SM and HY gratefully acknowledge the computing time granted by the Resource Allocation Board and provided on the supercomputer Lise and Emmy at NHR@ZIB and NHR@Göttingen as part of the NHR infrastructure.
 The calculations for this research were conducted with computing resources under the project bbp00062.
 The research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number(s) 20220700PRD1.
 This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
 This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award FES-ERCAP-m4239 (PI: KHY, LANL).